camayl/Anki-xuehanyu/README.md

 - HSK2 sentences (source: [Youtube Everyday Chinese](https://www.youtube.com/watch?v=ttmqMaoMdVw&))

 # Updates
-This deck will be continuously updated.
+This deck will be continuously updated and updates will be published on this site.
 Please check this GitHub repository for future updates.

 ### Material that I plan to add:
 - Future Konfuzius-Institut courses